marklchaves/cme-dev-style-guide/_docs/basics/05-web-elements.html.md

 ### Links

 Provide a link whenever you’re referring to something on an external website.
-Use links to point users to relevant content and trusted external resources.
+Use links to point readers to relevant content and trusted external resources.

 Don’t include preceding articles (a, an, the, our) when you link text.
 For example: